sjavi4/PlayerDoll/README.md

 ### Cautions

+If you are running a Folia type server, please **Avoid** Doll entering regions containing Handheld/Hanging Maps of specific Region.
+Server will very likely to crash due the map is tracking the Doll.

 For BungeeCord connections, check [here](https://modrinth.com/plugin/playerdoll/version/lbTw2Mzy)

 For Velocity connections, a basic test was done and no specific support is needed.
 Doll can join directly without any setup